 Key Terminology Related to Trusts

-The main roles in a trust are the settlor, trustee, and beneficiary.
-Each has a unique role in managing the trust.
+The three core roles in any trust are the settlor, trustee, and beneficiary.
+Each has distinct rights, duties, and limitations under English and Welsh law.

 Settlor